debanjan1992/quiz-me-react-chrome-extension/README.md

 - **AI Integration**: Google Gemini API (`@google/genai`)
 - **Browser APIs**: Chrome Extension APIs (for storage, messaging, etc.)

+## Installation (Pre-built)

+If you prefer not to build the extension locally, you can download the pre-built `.zip` file from the [releases page](https://github.com/debanjan1992/quiz-me-react-chrome-extension/releases).

+1. Download the `extensions.zip` file from the latest release.
+2. Unzip the file to a directory of your choice.
+3. Open your Chrome browser and navigate to `chrome://extensions`.
+4. Enable "Developer mode" in the top right corner.
+5. Click "Load unpacked" and select the unzipped `dist` folder.

 ## How to Load the Extension in Chrome Developer Mode

 Follow these steps to load and test the "Quiz Me Now" extension in your Chrome browser: